 PDF download Download Article

 At the release of their new single “Gnarly,” K-pop group Katseye warned fans that they might be in for a shock.
 The song is extremely different from the group’s previous work, with absurd lyrics that left fans wondering if it was satirical or not.
 In this article, we’ll take a deep dive into the song’s lyrics and meaning, as well as fans’ mixed reactions.
-Keep reading to learn all about this gnarly song!
+We also interviewed musician Chantel Nicole for insights on what makes the song so polarizing.

 What does the Katseye song “Gnarly” mean?